Corporeality in Partner Dance: Rediscovering the Body Through Forró

 During almost two decades of social dancing and several years teaching weekly classes in New York, much of my focus has been on flow, connection, a comfortable embrace, musicality, and partner interaction.

 But after these experiences, the exploration of my whole body in the dance started becoming another central focus of my practice.
+I began seeing new movement possibilities and realizing that my body itself could become a much larger source of creativity, musicality, and expression within the dance.
+Interestingly, much of this exploration happened while dancing alone.

 Almost three months of isolation passed, and I spent a huge amount of time practicing individually.
 It was both challenging and deeply satisfying in its own way.
+Even while immersed in these discoveries, however, I anxiously waited for the opportunity to rediscover what happens when this individual corporeality encounters another person again.
+That interaction remains one of the most beautiful aspects of social dancing.

 Corporeality, Musicality, and Partner Dance